databiomes/modeltrainprotocol/docs/DEPLOYMENT.md

 # Documentation Deployment Guide

-This guide explains how to build and deploy the Model Training Protocol documentation using GitHub Actions and Read the Docs.
+This guide explains how to build and deploy the Model Train Protocol documentation using GitHub Actions and Read the Docs.

 ## Overview